maths/moodle-qtype_stack/doc/en/Authoring/Trees.md

   </li>
 </ul>
 ```
-This is displayed as follows (note LaTeX does not display correctly here).
+This is displayed as follows.

 <p>
 <figure>